TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.handlers.rst

 :mod:`queue` or :mod:`multiprocessing` modules.

-Along with the :class:`QueueListener` class, :class:`QueueHandler` can be used to let handlers do their work on a separate thread from the one which does the logging.
+Along with the :class:`QueueListener` class, :class:`QueueHandler` can be used to let handlers do their work on a separate thread kutoka the one which does the logging.
 This is important in Web applications and also other service applications where threads servicing clients need to respond as quickly as possible, while any potentially slow operations (such as sending an email via